LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

 # How to install copyseparator
 install.packages("copyseparator")

-# Examples on how to run copyseparator
+# Example on how to run copyseparator
 https://github.com/LeiYang-Fish/copyseparator_more_examples

 # How to assemble gene copies if "copy_assemble" fails